learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 #### How to choose the right gem?

-Lets assume we googled and now we are on the `ruby-toolbox.com` website, which shows a list of all the gems that help with sending mails.
+Let's assume we googled and now we are on the `ruby-toolbox.com` website, which shows a list of all the gems that help with sending mails.
 Which one is the best?
 How to choose from those many options?

 At the top of the page you will see the most popular gems listed - `ActionMailer`, `Mail`, and `Pony` are the top 3.